All Is Love and Pain in the Mouse Parade

 All Is Love and Pain in the Mouse Parade is the fourth studio album by Icelandic band Of Monsters and Men.
 It was released on 17 October 2025 through Skarkali Records, marking the band's return after a six-year hiatus since their previous full-length album, Fever Dream (2019).
 The album explores themes of love, pain, loneliness, and connection through atmospheric folk-rock soundscapes and poetic storytelling.

 Background

 The album's title is derived from the closing track "Mouse Parade", which tells a surreal story of mice inhabiting a vacant house during winter.
 Lead singer Nanna Bryndís Hilmarsdóttir described the song as "a little bit of an odd one out," yet emblematic of the album's emotional duality.

-Cover art
+Artwork

-The cover art for All Is Love and Pain in the Mouse Parade was designed by Jerome Curchod, with image design by Gene Bresler at Catch Light Digital.
+The cover art for All Is Love and Pain in the Mouse Parade was designed by singer and guitarist Ragnar Þórhallsson, in collaboration with graphic designer Davíð Arnar Baldursson.
 It features abstract, muted visuals that reflect the album’s introspective tone and surreal themes.